 We offer several options for vein treatment, including:

 This ultrasound-guided treatment is used to close off diseased veins.
-It's most commonly used for larger veins, such as varicose veins.
-Endovenous ablation not only reduces the appearance of varicose veins, it may also improve unwanted symptoms like pain, swelling and irritation.
+It's most commonly used for larger veins called the saphenous veins that produce varicose veins.
+Endovenous ablation not only reduces the appearance of varicose veins, it may also improve unwanted symptoms like pain, heaviness, fatigue, swelling and irritation.

-Michrophlebectomy is a minimally invasive procedure that involves using tiny incisions to remove a large surface of varicose veins.
-Because the incisions are small, microphlebectomy provides a very pleasing aesthetic result with no scarring.
+Microphlebectomy is a minimally invasive procedure that involves using tiny incisions to remove a large surface of varicose veins.
+Because the incisions are small, microphlebectomy provides a very pleasing aesthetic result with minimal scarring.

 Perforator vein ablation is often recommended as a treatment for leg venous ulcers and skin changes.
-During treatment, radiofrequency energy is used to close the perforator vein and cut off abnormal blood flow between deep and superficial veins.
+During treatment, minimally invasive techniques are used to close the perforator vein and cut off abnormal blood flow between deep and superficial veins.

 Sclerotherapy is a nonsurgical procedure for closing unwanted superficial leg veins.
 A sclerosing solution is injected directly into the blood vessel with a very fine needle.
 The solution irritates the lining of the vessel causing it to seal closed.
 Over a period of weeks, the vessel turns into scar tissue and eventually fades, becoming barely noticeable.